RX-M/classfiles/spark-scala-setup.md

 ### 2 - Download Spark

-We are leveraging the latesting Spark for this lab.
+We are using a very recent version of Spark for this lab.

 https://spark.apache.org/downloads.html